Galeries Lafayette: History

 In 1894, Théophile Bader and his cousin Alphonse Kahn opened a fashion store in a small haberdasher's shop at the corner of rue La Fayette and the Chaussée d'Antin, in Paris.
 In 1896, their company purchased the entire building at 1 rue La Fayette; in 1905 they acquired the buildings at 38, 40 and 42 boulevard Haussmann and 15 rue de la Chaussée d'Antin.
 Bader commissioned the architect Georges Chedanne and his pupil Ferdinand Chanut to design the store at the Haussmann location, where a glass and steel dome and Art Nouveau staircases were finished in 1912.

 From 1921 Maurice Dufrêne directed the Maîtrise workshop of the Galeries Lafayette.

 This workshop for decorative art and furniture followed the Primavera of the Printemps store founded in 1912 by René Guilleré, Paul Follot's Pomone of Le Bon Marché, and the Studium of the Grands Magasins du Louvre.

 In 2018, twenty-two stores in small and mid-sized French cities were turned into franchises and sold to FIB (Financière Immobilière Bordelaise) a company owned by Michel Ohayon.
 The decision to convert the stores to franchises was done as Galeries Lafayette wanted to focus on expansion internationally and online.

 During 2021 eleven stores were franchised with seven sold to Société des Grands Magasins and the three sold to FIB who previously took over twenty two stores in 2018.
 The eleventh store in Avignon was given to Philippe Sempéré and Nicolas Chambon who also operate the Béziers store.

 In 2025, Galeries Lafayette terminated its franchise agreement with Société des Grands Magasins due to the introduction of the online fast-fashion retailier Shein into Galeries Lafayette stores operated by SGM.
-The stores in Angers, Dijon, Grenoble, Le Mans, Limoges, Orléans and Reims will be rebranded to a new name, most likely to BHV that SGM purchased from Groupe Galeries Lafayette in 2023.
+The stores in Angers, Dijon, Grenoble, Le Mans, Limoges, Orléans and Reims were rebranded to BHV in November 2025, SGM purchased BHV from Groupe Galeries Lafayette in 2023.

 As of 2025, Galeries Lafayette has opened over 50 stores (including subsidiarised stores) in France alone along with twelve outlet stores.